“Economics and Catholic Social Thought: A Primer”

 We are excited to announce our newly created seminar designed as an introduction and immersion into Catholic social thought for graduate students and faculty in business schools.
 Participants will cover foundational principles in Catholic social thought and apply them to their own field of research and teaching.
 This seminar aims at widening epistemological preconceptions and showing practical implications of Catholic social thought for business in a way that affirms the goodness of business directed toward the common good.
 Participants will delve into social encyclicals, secondary sources, and relevant business texts that show the path for principled entrepreneurship.

-This seminar is cosponsored by the John A. Ryan Institute for Catholic Social Thought at the University of St. Thomas (MN), the Ciocca Center for Principled Entrepreneurship at the Catholic University of America, and the Markets, Culture and Ethics Research Centre at the Pontifical University of the Holy Cross, Rome.
+This seminar is cosponsored by the John A. Ryan Institute for Catholic Social Thought at the University of St. Thomas (MN); the Mendoza College of Business at the University of Notre Dame; the Ciocca Center for Principled Entrepreneurship at the Catholic University of America; the Lumen Christi Institute; and the Markets, Culture and Ethics Research Centre at the Pontifical University of the Holy Cross, Rome.

 Format: There will be four sessions each day, featuring a different instructor.
 Each instructor will open with a lecture, and then we will turn to a seminar-style discussion of the texts and issues at hand.